20 Jul, 2017

 Getting your visa approved is not a difficult thing if you are well prepared.
 Being afraid won’t get you anywhere, and this is not needed.
 In order to make an impression, you should look confident, one way to make a stunning impression is to review your documents over and over and have a thorough grasp of every information in your application file so you won’t be caught unaware if any question is thrown at you.

 During the interview, you must prove to the interviewer that you only intend staying in the US for a short period and that you have a very good reason to return to your home country.
+Do not state you will be working part time or anything like that.
 Prepare all your answers well, be point blank that you are only visiting temporarily.
 When answering every question throw at you, be honest and sincere, and speak properly.
 Being yourself, honest, confident and polite could make a big difference in this interview.

 However, if you feel that you are not confident or comfortable with spoken American English, you are liable to requesting for an interpreter.